Link Search Menu Expand Document

 If you need to build some packages locally for a release, make sure the following environment variables are set:

-• NETIFYD_ACCESS: required to download and compile netifyd closed source plugins
+• NETIFYD_ENABLED and NETIFYD_ACCESS_TOKEN: required to download and compile netifyd closed source plugins

-See the manual release process for more info.
+See the manual release process for additional info.

 A snapshot is a build that is based on OpenWrt main branch.